mahdinaser/llm-neural-activation-patterns/README.md

-# Neural Activation Patterns Across Language Model Architectures
+# Neural Activation Patterns Across Language Model Architectures: A Comprehensive Analysis of Cognitive Task Performance

 This repository contains the complete dataset and analysis code for the paper: